dbrennand/molecule-demo/README.md

 This repository complements my blog post [Testing Ansible Content with Molecule](https://danielbrennand.com/blog/testing-ansible-content).

 The [playbook](playbook.yml) in this repository installs [Nginx](https://www.nginx.com/).
-The [default](molecule/default) molecule scenario tests the playbook against a Debian-based Linux distribution.
-The Docker driver is used to create the Debian-based container instance.
+The [default](molecule/default) molecule scenario tests the playbook against a Debian container instance.
+The Docker driver is used to create the instance.

 ## Requirements